Reflexmate

-A reflexmate is a chess problem in which white, moving first, must force black to deliver checkmate within a specified number of moves against his will – with the added condition that if either player can give checkmate, they must.
+A reflexmate is a chess problem in which White, moving first, must force Black to deliver checkmate within a specified number of moves against their will – with the added condition that if either player can give checkmate, they must.
 If this condition applies only to Black, it is a semi-reflexmate.
 (Without this condition, the problem is just ordinary selfmate.)

+Example

-The problem to the right is a fairly recent example, successful in the World Chess Composing Tournament despite only a single phase of play present.
+The problem illustrated is a fairly recent example, successful in the World Chess Composing Tournament despite only a single phase of play present.
 It is by Štefan Sovík and is a reflexmate in two moves.